codeontap/codeontap/docs/development/index.md

 ## Components

-CodeOnTap is made up of a collection of Github Hosted repositories, docker images and readthedocs sites.
-When creating a new release the following components need to be updated
+CodeOnTap is made up of a collection of Github Hosted repositories, docker images and readthedocs sites

 | Name | Type | Function | URL | Notes |
 | -- | -- | -- | -- | -- |